Telangana Forest Department: History

+Department personnel monitor wildlife and disturbances using images captured by strategically located camera traps in the forests.
+However, the need to frequently replace SD cards in these cameras arises due to storage limitations.In February 2024, the department announced plans to deploy an AI-based system for wildlife conservation.
+This will aid in monitoring animal migration, species identification, poaching detection, and forest fire early warning.

 Management

 The Forest Department is organised in an administrative hierarchy ranging from Principal Chief Conservator of Forests to Forest Watchers, Mahouts and others.

 Principal Chief Conservator of Forests

 The Principal Chief Conservator of Forests is in charge of Forest Department, who must personally review, approve, and sign all significant orders, permissions, declarations and authorisations.

 Protected areas

 Telangana has a network of eleven sanctuaries and three national parks in the state.

 Wildlife sanctuaries

 National parks

 The state has three national parks.